Under each candidate (L » R): Pop. Vote Percentage - Electoral Points

 II.
 Debs - The Forgotten 1912 Candidate

-Taft, Socialist candidate Eugene V. Debs was only a mere footnote.
-However, the Electoral
+Socialist candidate Eugene V. Debs was only a mere footnote.
+However, the Electoral Points system

-Points System allows Debs' 4th place performance to be seen in a different light.
-Debs' total
+allows Debs' 4th place performance to be seen in a different light.
+Debs' total of 8,073 points is

-The next closest 4th place total is a mere 1,356 points, achieved by Evan McMullin in the
+4th place total is a mere 1,356 points, achieved by Evan McMullin in the 2016 election.

-Debs' 7,542 points would have exceeded any earned by third place finishers in all but six
+Debs' 8,073 points would have exceeded any earned by third place finishers in all but six elections

-elections from 1912 to 2020.
-He had better than ten percent of the 1912 popular vote in
+from 1900 to the present.
+He had better than ten percent of the 1912 popular vote in seven states,

 Wilson-Roosevelt-Taft Difference Ratios